miacsu/MMTL/README.md

 3. Code running:
    (1) Information about code running in "config.json" should be modified.
+   (2) You can use

+      python main.py
-   (2) You can use "python main.py" to complete the training and testing of the model, or use "python main.py train" and "python main.py test" to complete them separately.
+   to complete the training and testing of the model, or use

+      python main.py train
+      python main.py test
+   to complete them separately.